Ring 0: Birthday: Plot

 Miyaji is told by Sudo that Shizuko descended into madness before her suicide, ever since moving to live with Dr. Heihachiro Ikuma, and that Sudo heard strange childlike noises in the attic.
 Etsuko, wanting to discover Sadako's origins, contacts Sadako's psychiatrist, but he refuses to answer and throws away Sadako's troupe's poster; the poster is taken by Miyaji's assistant, allowing him and Miyaji to locate Sadako in the troupe.
 When they start photographing her, she telekinetically breaks the camera; the two discover that all the photographs contain ghostly faces and a girl with long hair, confirming Miyaji's suspicion of "two" Sadakos.
-Shigemori, obsessed with Sadako, says he will kill her if she tries to kill him.
+Shigemori, obsessed with Sadako, says he will kill her first if she tries to kill him, and proceeds to strangle her.
 Toyama interrupts, and Shigemori is killed through a blow that also wounds Toyama.
 Sadako heals him just by touching him; later, she helps a disabled man regain his ability to walk.
 After finishing their last play, the two confess their love and promise to leave the troupe and live together.

 The play is a disaster as Sadako, influenced by recordings of her mother's demonstration played by Etsuko, sees visions of her mother during the demonstration and kills her psychiatrist.
 The troupe members, discovering Shigemori's body, corner her and beat her to death.
 Pursuing the "second" Sadako, they visit Ikuma at his home, who tells them that Sadako split into two beings resembling each of her parents; the malevolent one, who resembles her unknown father, is kept from growing by Ikuma in the attic.
 Before they can kill it, both Sadakos merge and escape with Toyama.
 Sadako stalks and kills all the troupe members in her merged form, including Toyama.
 Miyaji and Etsuko hide in an empty cabin in the woods.
 Rather than face Sadako's wrath, Miyaji shoots Etsuko and herself.